cloud30/thunder/tutorial/README.md

 ```
 [try it!](https://raw.github.com/cloud30/thunder/master/tutorial/helloFancy.html)

 In order to provide the most accurate presentation of your application mockup, _Thunder_ displays it in full screen without adding any additional control or toolbar.
-In order to return to the initial screen so that you can reload the file or load a new one, you can either shake the device or send it temporarily in the background (e.g. double-click the home button and select _Thunder_ again).
+In order to exit the mockup and return to the initial screen, you can either shake the device or send it temporarily in the background (e.g. double-click the home button and select _Thunder_ again).

 ## Styles
 Just like with HTML, when styling an application a lot of properties need to have the same values.
 In these cases it helps to externalize these properties in a separate stylesheet.
 Similarly to CSS classes, _Thunder_ lets you specify style classes in each element and externalize their values in a separate JSON file.